mvilledieu/shadertoy-react/README.md

 ## Working with textures:

-By default and for more advanced texture options, ShadertoyReact exports all the WebGL texture filtering constants and texture wrapping constants.
+By default and for more advanced texture options, `ShadertoyReact` exports all the WebGL texture filtering constants and texture wrapping constants.
 So you can easily import them in your code and make sure to pass the right one to your texture options.

+**Example of optionnal texture related imports:**

     import ShadertoyReact, {
         NearestFilter,